 Folklorist Alan Lomax called the Mississippi Delta “the land where the blues began.”
-It produced such incredible and important musicians as Robert Johnson, Son House, Muddy Waters, and others who laid the foundation for what would one day become rock and roll.
-Some of these musicians migrated to Memphis, where the blues began developing a more urban sound, laying the groundwork for R&B and soul.
+It produced such important musicians in the 1920s and ‘30s as Robert Johnson, Son House, Muddy Waters, and others whose music was resurrected during the 1960s by the Rolling Stones and many others.
+Some of these Mississippi musicians migrated to Memphis, where the blues began developing a more urban sound, laying the groundwork for R&B and soul.

 - To increase awareness, understanding, and appreciation of the blues as a distinctly American musical form

 - To explore relationships between the blues and the political, social, economic, and geographical context (the Mississippi Delta) in which it developed